rome2o/oil-comp/project-techteam/shopify-plus-growth/proposal/09-presentation-material/pricing-strategy.md

 > "But I don't think you need Plus.
 What I recommend for your situation is **Growth Tier**."

 **Explain why:**
 > "Growth Tier is $9,500/month.
 You get 4-5 product pages optimized per month, 15-20 commercial keywords, weekly calls, and full A/B testing.
-Timeline is 90 days to hit 5% add-to-cart.
-This is the balanced approach—fast results without overspending."
+Timeline is 90 days to hit 3.5% add-to-cart, then 4.5% by 6 months, and 5.0%+ by 12 months as traffic quality improves.
+This is the balanced approach—realistic targets with sustained growth."

 **Add the audit mention:**
 > "Now, Growth Tier normally includes a $2,500 audit fee, which brings the total to $12,000."